Pepperoni Pizza Dip Recipe

 - Sliced veggies (celery, bell pepper strips) for a lighter option

-On pizza sauce: I use Rao’s Pizza Sauce when I can find it — it’s thicker than most and has a concentrated tomato flavor that holds up in the oven.
-If you’re using jarred marinara instead, simmer it in a small saucepan for 5–10 minutes to reduce and thicken before adding it to the dish.
+When I can find it, I use Rao's Pizza Sauce.
+It is thicker than most, and has a concentrated tomato flavor that holds up when cooked.
+If you're using jarred marinara instead, reduce and thicken it by simmering in a small saucepan for 5-10 minutes before adding it to the dish.

-Thin sauce = watery dip.
-That’s the one place where the quality of your ingredient genuinely changes the result.
+Thin sauce is just a watery dip.
+This is the one time where the quality of your ingredients actually makes a difference in the end result.

 Browse pizza sauces on Amazon if you want to compare options.